The Benefits of Working as a Student

 Earning Potential and Hours Limitations

-The maximum Work-Study award is $2,500 per semester ($1,750 per semester for freshman and transfer students).
-The minimum award is $500 per semester.
-Summer award maximums are determined each year based on funding availability.
+The maximum Work-Study offer is $2,500 per semester ($1,750 per semester for freshman and transfer students).
+The minimum offer is $500 per semester.
+Summer maximums are determined each year based on funding availability.

 Student hourly work limitations are established by State of Iowa Law.
 Students may work a maximum number of 20 hours per week during the academic year.
 However, students may work a maximum of 40 hours per week during Thanksgiving, winter, and spring breaks and over the summer.

-Students can print verification of the dollar value of their work-study award from MyUI.
+Students can print proof of the dollar value of their work-study offer from MyUI.
 Some employers request this information be provided to them as part of the application process and others will ask that it be provided to them during the interview.
-Students have the ability to print the verification and upload it to their HireaHawk application.
+Students have the ability to print the proof and upload it to the Handshake system.